gregorbj/Archive-VisionEval/api/model_system_design.md

 The third thing the parameters section does is assign the parameters to objects that have the names that will be referenced by the module function or functions which implement the submodel.
 The value of a parameter object can be produced by a simple assignment (e.g. AveHhSize <- 2.5), by loading a parameter input file, or by calling a function that has been defined to calculate it.

 The last thing the parameters section does is save the parameters.
-The example scripts in Appendices E, F, and G show how this is done.
+The example script in Appendix E shows how this is done.
 The scripts also show the required form of documentation of the saved parameters.
 Although the parameters may be saved as data that is internal to the package (usable by package functions but not viewable from the outside), it is recommended that they be 'exported' to make it easier for users to check the values of the parameters if they need to do so.
 The examples are set up to export the parameters.

 The **data specifications** section of the module script provides specifications for the data that is to be read or saved and how it is to be indexed.
-These specifications are declared in a list that has the following 4 main components:
+These specifications are declared in a list that has the following 6 main components:
 - **RunBy** specifies of the level of geography that the model is to be run at.
 For example, the congestion submodel in the GreenSTEP and RSPM models runs at the Marea level.
 This specification is used by the software framework to determine how to index data that is read from the datastore and data that is written to the datastore.
 Acceptable values are "Region", "Azone", "Bzone", "Czone", and "Marea".
+- **NewInpTable** specified any new tables that need to be created in the datastore to accommodate input data.
+The following specifications are required for each new input table that is to be created:
+  - TABLE: the name of the table that is to be created; and,
+  - GROUP: the type of group the table is to be put into.
+There are 3 group types: Global, BaseYear, and Year.
+If 'Global', the table is created in the global group of the datastore.
+If 'BaseYear' the table is created in the year group for the base year and only in that year group.
+For example, if the model base year is 2010, the table will be created in the '2010' group.
+If 'Year', the table will be created in the group for every run year.
+For example, if the run years are 2010 and 2040, the table will be created in both the '2010' group and the '2040' group.
+-
 - **Inp** specifies the scenario input files that need to be read, the data fields that need to be read from the input files, and the attributes of the data fields.
 The *Inp* component is a list where each component of that list describes a data field.
 The following specifications are required for each data field:
   -  NAME: the name of a data item in the input table;
   -  FILE: the name of the file that contains the table;